redhat-ai-tools/automcp/README.md

-# Auto-MCP

-Convert any CLI tool for Agentic Use.
+# AutoMCP: Convert any CLI tool, API or program for Agentic Use

-## ✨ Overview

-This project Auto-MCP is an innovative tool designed to bridge the gap between traditional Command Line Interface (CLI) tools and the emerging interoperability standards for LLMs.
-The framework is designed to help tool developers to accelerate building extension of their tools to LLMs without having to write a new server, cli or other utility.

-### 🎯 The Problem We're Solving

-The reason behind creation of this framework is because:

-1) **Reusability**: Don't reinvent the wheel when there are APIs or CLIs available.
-2) **Maintenance**: Reduces overhead of maintaining a tool service for LLM.

-### 🚀 Our Innovative Solution
+## What is AutoMCP?

+Integrating traditional CLI tools and APIs with modern Large Language Models (LLMs) and agentic platforms is often a complex and time-consuming process.
+Developers typically need to write custom servers, wrappers, or interfaces to make their tools accessible to LLMs, slowing down innovation and interoperability.

+AutoMCP solves this problem by providing an automated framework that bridges the gap between existing CLI tools, APIs, and the latest interoperability standards for LLMs, such as the Model Context Protocol (MCP).
+With AutoMCP, developers can rapidly extend their tools for LLM and agentic use—without having to manually implement new servers or utilities—enabling faster integration, experimentation, and adoption in AI-driven workflows.

 ## 🌟 Key Features